 *This includes the estimated cost of books, technology fees, orientation fee, application fee, student wellness fee and miscellaneous school expenses.

 Are you concerned that Rutgers CRNA Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-“The curriculum is divided into an initial Didactic Phase, with opportunities for either full time or part time study; followed by a Clinical Specialty Phase, which can only be taken as a full time student.
+“The curriculum is divided into an initial Didactic Phase, with opportunities for either full time or part time study; followed by a Clinical Specialty Phase, which can only be taken as a full-time student.
 The Clinical Specialty Phase requires an on campus presence, but courses offered during the Didactic Phase will be available in distance or executive format, making it feasible to complete the didactic portion of the curriculum from any location, with very minimal campus presence.

-A challenging clinical practicum consisting of a minimum of 2400 hours is offered at fifteen premiere hospitals in Northern New Jersey and the New York metropolitan area.
+A challenging clinical practicum consisting of a minimum of 2400 hours is offered at sixteen premiere hospitals in Northern New Jersey and the New York metropolitan area.
 Specialty rotations in cardiovascular/thoracic, neurosurgical, pediatric, and obstetrical anesthesia, provide experiences that encompass the scope of anesthesia practice.
 General anesthesia, sedation, spinal, epidural and peripheral nerve blocks are administered to patients of all ages, all levels of acuity, and for an extensive variety of procedures from simple elective surgeries to highly complex and emergent procedures.”

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.